sfepy/sfepy/doc/introduction.rst

 projects.
 It has evolved, however, to a rather full-featured (yet small) finite element code.
 Many terms have been implemented that can be used to build the PDEs, see :ref:`term_overview`.
-SfePy comes also with a number of examples that can get you started, check :ref:`sfepy-gallery-examples-index` and :doc:`tutorial`.
+SfePy comes also with a number of examples that can get you started, check :ref:`examples`, :ref:`gallery-index` and :doc:`tutorial`.
 Some more advanced features are discussed in :doc:`primer`.